OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     > [!NOTE]
     > Error 13004 is not handled in this method because it should only occur in development.
 It cannot be fixed by runtime code and there would be no point in reporting it to an end user.

 1. Replace `TODO5` with the following code.
-Error 13005 occurs when there has been an unspecified error in the Office host that may indicate that the host is in an unstable state.
-Ask the user to restart Office.
+Error 13005 occurs when Office has not been authorized to the add-in's web service or the user has not granted the service permission to their `profile`.

     ```javascript
     case 13005: